y2kbugger/y2kbugger.github.io/content/food/persimmon-english-pudding.rst

 ==========
 Step 1 - Prepare the mold
 -------------------------
-Traditionally one would use an English pudding molding, I didn't have that so I buttered a large stainless steel mixing bowl.
-I used a stock pot as the boiler seeing the mixing bowl on top.
-Add enough water to come halfway up mold; to gauge depth, test this with an empty mold.
+Traditionally one would use an English pudding mold, I didn't have that so I buttered a large stainless steel mixing bowl.
+I used a stock pot as the boiler setting the mixing bowl on top.
+Add enough water to the stockpot to come halfway up the mold; to gauge depth, test this with an empty mold by pressing in into the water.

 Step 2 - Prepare the dry ingredients
 ------------------------------------